Henry the Fowler: Rule

 Henry became Duke of Saxony after his father's death in 912.
 An able ruler, he continued to strengthen the position of his duchy within the weakening kingdom of East Francia, and was frequently in conflict with his neighbors to the South in the Duchy of Franconia.

-On 23 December 918 Conrad I, king of East Francia and Franconian duke, died.
+On 23 December 918 Conrad I, king of East Francia and duke of Franconia, died.
 Although Henry had rebelled against Conrad I between 912 and 915 over the lands in Thuringia, Conrad recommended Henry as his successor.
 Kingship now changed from the Franks to the Saxons, who had suffered greatly during the conquests of Charlemagne and were proud of their identity.
 Henry, as Saxon, was the first non-Frank on the throne.

-Conrad's choice was conveyed by his brother, duke Eberhard III of Franconia at the Imperial Diet of Fritzlar in 919.
+Conrad's choice was conveyed by his brother, duke Eberhard III of Franconia at the Diet of Fritzlar in 919.
 The assembled Franconian and Saxon nobles elected Henry to be king with other regional dukes not participating in the election.
 Archbishop Heriger of Mainz offered to anoint Henry according to the usual ceremony, but he refused – the only king of his time not to undergo that rite – allegedly because he wished to be king not by the church's but by the people's acclaim.

 Henry, who was elected to kingship by only the Saxons and Franconians at Fritzlar, had to subdue the other dukes.

 Duke Burchard II of Swabia soon swore fealty to the new king, but when he died, Henry appointed a noble from Franconia to be the new duke.

 Duke Arnulf of Bavaria, lord over a realm of impressive extent, with de facto powers of a king and at times even named so in documents, proved a much harder nut to crack.
 He would not submit until Henry defeated him in two campaigns in 921.